hayakzan/MLP-notations/README.md

 ## Creating training data
 MLP-notations_GENERATING DATA.ipynb is used to generate new notations and prepare for the training.

 The 2-dimensional input can be provided in an interactive way by using `/xy_data/for_training.py`.
 The code allows you to draw a path by clicking on a 2D space.
 This path is used as input features for the MLP network.
-Note that this code runs under a local Python environment (in lieu of Colab).
+Note that this code runs under a local Python environment (in lieu of a cloud-based environment).
 <br>
 <br>
 <p align="center">